angular/components/docs/theming-your-components.md

 In order to style your own components with our tooling, the component's styles must be defined with Sass.

 You can consume the theming functions from the `@angular/material/core/theming/all-theme` and theming variables from a pre-built theme or a custom one.
-You can use the `map-get` function to extract the theming variables and `md-color` function to extract a specific color from a palette.
+You can use the `md-color` function to extract a specific color from a palette.
 For example:

 app/candy-carousel/candy-carousel-theme.scss